BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

     ![AI_Analytics.png](https://bradleyculley.github.io/images/AI_Analytics.png)<br><br>

     There are a few preset prompts to get you started.
-For example, "Generate Executive Insights", which prompts "Give me three bullet points, one sentence each, that summarize the main insights".<br><br>
+For example, "Generate Executive Insights", which prompts "Give me three bullet points, one sentence each, that summarize the main insights".<br>

-    An example of what I got when I pressed the "Generate Executive Insights" button:<br>
+    An example of some of what I got when I pressed the "Generate Executive Insights" button:<br>
     > 1. For companies with a size of 1 or 2-5, the installation, replacement, and servicing of tank water heaters consistently ranged from 90.65% to 93.27% between 2020 and 2021.2.
     > 2. In contrast, involvement with indirect tank water heaters remained relatively low with percentages ranging from 34.82% to 37.50% during the same period.

     Pretty relevant insights!

-    This is powered by an OpenAI large language model API.
+    This is powered by an OpenAI large language model API, interacted with via the Node.js backend.
 This feature has been a real favorite for users.
-People don’t want data; they want actionable insights.<br><br>
+People don’t want data; they want actionable insights.<br>

-2. The platform has a video insights section, which you can see here: [https://dashboard.clearseas.ai/waterHeater/video/surveyVideos.](https://dashboard.clearseas.ai/waterHeater/video/surveyVideos)<br><br>
+2. The platform has an AI-powered video insights section, which you can see here: [https://dashboard.clearseas.ai/waterHeater/video/surveyVideos.](https://dashboard.clearseas.ai/waterHeater/video/surveyVideos)<br>

     When the videos and their transcripts are uploaded, the system runs sentiment analysis (NLP/NLU) on the transcripts, stores the results, and visualizes them next to the video in question.
 You can see the sentiment and thumbnail as a preview.
-You need a premium account to watch the video and see the un-blurred transcript.<br><br>
+You need a premium account to watch the video and see the un-blurred transcript.<br>

     Video upload page: